rupjyotinath/HackerEarth-V4-Node/README.md

 The config is an object in which the following properties can be passed: source, lang, input, memory_limit, time_limit, context & callbackURL . *The meaning of these are self explanatory or can be found in HE API docs.*

+The library does not check for source parameter & will still make a request even without it.
+It also does not check for the supported programming language as new language may be added later.
+It is the developer's responsibility to supply proper lang & source (or any other parameters) to avoid wastage of API usage.

 **Any value that is passed in execute method will be used while making API request rather than the default values set during initialization**, however, the defaults will not be replaced.
 So, further execute calls without some config values will use the defaults.

 Here is an example of config object,